 The Federal Reserve makes decisions about rates during meetings.
 The most recent meeting occurred over September 20th and 21st, 2022, a gathering that led to the decision to increase rates by 0.75%.
 The next scheduled meeting is set to occur over November 1st and 2nd, 2022.

 Traditionally, there are eight meetings held throughout the year.
 However, the Federal Reserve has the ability to meet outside those times should the need arise.
 This gives its members the ability to act swiftly to address economic concerns.

-The chance that rates will increase again in July 2022 is high.
-Inflation remains an issue in the United States, and Federal Reserve members are anticipating approving a rate increase of 50 to 75 basis points (0.50 to 0.75%).
+The chance that rates will increase again in November 2022 is high.
+Inflation remains an issue in the United States, and Federal Reserve members are anticipating approving aggressive rate increases through the end of 2022 and into 2023.
 However, the precise number won’t be clear until the meeting takes place.
-Statistics regarding inflation rates for June 2022 are key indicators regarding the health of the broader economy, supply and demand challenges, and similar factors the Federal Reserve will consider when making a decision.
+Statistics regarding inflation rates for August 2022 are key indicators regarding the health of the broader economy, supply and demand challenges, and similar factors the Federal Reserve will consider when making a decision.

 Ultimately, the general goal is to achieve an inflation rate near 2%.
 This supports growth without the challenging impacts higher levels of inflation often carry with them.
 When inflation runs rampant, wages typically can’t keep up.
 In turn, this stresses household budgets and harms business profitability to the point of hindering operations and leading to other undesirable outcomes, like lost jobs.

 Are the Rate Increases Enough, or Is a Recession Still Coming?

 Since the announcement of the most recent rate hike, forecasts of recessions, claimed with more certainty, have been abundant.
 Here are a few things to keep in mind, from Axios writer Felix Salmon, when thinking about whether or not a recession is looming in the future.